Simon-Hostettler/dnc/README.md

 | `n` | Highlight (and jump to) next matching element |
 | `N` | Highlight (and jump to) previous matching element |

+### Vim Mode

+Currently experimental.
+Set `"vim_mode": true` in the config to enable.
+This lets you move using `hijkl`, switch pages with `JK` and switch between insert and normal mode in the edit screen.

 ### Quick actions

 Press `:` to open the quick action palette.
 Use `tab` to autocomplete from suggestions.